A - Z of Useful Information for Parents

 OSHClub, a provider of quality child care, is licensed by our School Council to provide before and after school and vacation care.

 All students should be registered with OSHClub.
-Registration is free:
+Registration is free and available online here.

 A Before and After School Care Program operates each day and we request and strongly recommend every family to register their child (at no charge) so the service can be used if needed, such as an unexpected delay in picking up your child.